Find a Lender-Approved Local Conveyancer in Paignton

 Recently asked questions about conveyancing in Paignton

-How does conveyancing in Paignton differ for newly converted properties?
+How does conveyancing in Paignton differ for new build properties?

-Most buyers of new build property in Paignton contact us having been asked by the builder to sign contracts and commit to the purchase even before the residence is ready to move into.
-This is because builders in Paignton typically buy the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Paignton come to us having been asked by the housebuilder to sign contracts and commit to the purchase even before the residence is built.
+This is because builders in Paignton usually buy the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Paignton or who has acted in the same development.

 Last updated